Brigittenau: Location

-The Brigittenau district is located on the north end of an old, wide island between the Danube Canal and Danube in the northeast of Vienna's city center area.
-The district is northwest of the thin Donauinsel ("Danube Island"), across on the northeast side of the Danube.
+The Brigittenau district is located on the north end of an old, wide island between the Danube Canal and the Danube in the northeast of Vienna's city center.
+Located northwest of the narrow Donauinsel ("Danube Island"), on the northeast side of the Danube.
 The average height of the district area is 162.4 m above sea level.
-The area was originally called "Unterer Werd" (Werd = island in a stream, i.e. lower island in the stream).
+The area was originally called "Unterer Werd" (Werd = island in a stream, i.e., lower island in the stream).
 Through the regulation of the Danube, the character of the district area significantly changed.
 The floodplain and Donaualtarme stocks gradually disappeared.
 The Brigittenau district covers an area of 5.67 km2, or 1.4% of the Vienna area.
 This puts Brigittenau in the lower middle of the Vienna municipal districts.
 Due to its location, about 21% of the area is on water, the second highest value in Vienna.
 While green space is below average, the proportion in the traffic areas is among the highest.
 In the south, the Brigittenau district borders the 2nd district, Leopoldstadt.

 Geology

 The Brigittenau district lies on the western edge of the Vienna Basin.
-The deeper background of the Vienna Basin is the Brigittenau from flysch rocks.
-With the demolition of the Vienna Basin, this is a layer on top Brigittenauer only 200 m in height, however, in Zwischenbrücken 2000 m in depth.
-During the medium Miocene (Badener layer) the pool broke and deposited in power less freshwater sediments (sands and conglomerates).
-From the East the sea stored clay marl, sand and algae, whose thickness increases to the east.
+The deeper background of the Vienna Basin is the Brigittenau, from flysch rocks.
+With the demolition of the Vienna Basin, this is a layer on top of Brigittenauer only 200 m in height; however, in Zwischenbrücken 2000 m in depth.
+During the medium Miocene (Badener layer), the pool broke and deposited in power less freshwater sediments (sands and conglomerates).
+From the East, the sea stored clay marl, sand and algae, whose thickness increases to the east.
 In the Sarmatian (upper Miocene) by the performance of the oceans a brackish fauna emerged and clay marl was deposited.
 Also, this layer has increasing thickness from west to east.
 Today, this layer on the Brigittenauer Spitz lies 10 m below the surface, at Zwischenbrücken 360 m.
 In the Pannonium, the increasingly silting-up freshwater lake deposited tegel.
 The territory of Brigittenau is covered with quaternary deposits, the thickness from 10 to 15 m.
 The bottom layers consist mostly of gravel with sand and layers of gravel.
 In the area between Heiligenstadt bridge, Franz-Josef railway station, Augarten and the freight station, these layers are covered with loam, fine sand and loess-like deposits.
 The rubble deposits stem from the erosion processes during the ice ages (in the Pleistocene) thad deposited large quantities.
 In this sections, the Danube cut wide terraces, where Brigittenau is in the "zone of recent meanderings", which forms the postglacial part of the terrace of the Prater.
 Alternating floods and ongoing relocations of the Danube bed, together with the formation of new rubble banks led to a low thickness of only 10 to 15 meters.
 Above the rubble deposits are gray and brown floodplain soils.